Gagging & Baby-led Weaning: How to prevent choking when starting finger foods

 A total of 35% of babies choked at least once between 6-8 months old.
 There was no difference between the two groups in incidences of choking at any of the time periods.

-Those that started with Baby-led Weaning gagged more often at 6 months, but less by 8 months.
-The puree group was gagging more by 8 months than the BLW group (because they were now learning to eat finger foods too).
+Those that started with Baby-led Weaning gagged more often at six months but less by eight months.
+The puree group was gagging more by eight months than the BLW group (because they were now learning to eat finger foods, too).
 You can’t skip the gagging stage!

-Of the three incidences of choking in which health care help was required: 2 babies choked on milk and 1 choked on food that was placed in their mouth by a caregiver (not recommended with BLW).
+Of the three incidences of choking in which health care help was required, two babies choked on milk, and one choked on food that was placed in their mouth by a caregiver (not recommended with BLW).
 This goes to show that it’s possible to choke on anything.

 The researchers found that choking hazards were frequently offered in both groups.
-Not all parents stayed close to supervise their baby.
+Not all parents stayed close to supervise their babies.

 Dr. Brown surveyed 1151 moms with infants between 4-12 months old.
 The moms reported how solids were introduced (strict BLW, loose BLW or traditional weaning) and the percentage of mealtimes that included spoon-feeding purees to the baby.